KentCheung1106/django-crm/README.md

 A starter project template to build a RESTful Web API using [Django REST framework](http://www.django-rest-framework.org/).

+This project consists of simple CRM components (Team, Sale, Customer).
+The models are bound with one-to-many relationships.

+This project is developed with package by layer approach, so that modules are divided by the architecture layer, i.e. models, services, views, serializers, tests, for quicker reference.

 ## Features

 - Based on [Django REST framework official tutorial](http://www.django-rest-framework.org/tutorial/quickstart/).